 Sodium bicarbonate (NaHCO3), also called baking soda, is a crystalline salt, found in a natural mineral form in nahcolite deposits.
+The science of baking soda has a long and interesting history.
 First isolated by Nicolas Leblanc in the 1790s, it wasn’t until the Solvay process was introduced in the 1860s that industrial-scale production became possible.1 Today, this chemical powerhouse is produced globally, with an estimated volume of 2 million tons per year.2

-This unassuming salt has a multitude of domestic and industrial uses, including as a food additive, medicine, and cleaning product.
+The science of baking soda, this unassuming salt, has a multitude of domestic and industrial uses, including as a food additive, medicine, and cleaning product.
 It also finds its way into fireworks, fire extinguishers, fungicides, and pesticides, and may have new utility for companies looking to improve their environmental footprint.

 Jekyll and Hyde Compound